-With more and more people going back to college in their 30’s, 40’s, 50’s and, yes, even 60’s or 70’s, more colleges are being asked to accept credits that were earned years or even decades ago.
-If you’re looking to complete a college degree and want to transfer some very old credits, the chances are that you will be able to do so – if those credits came from courses that relate to the major you’re planning to pursue at your new school.
+With more people going back to college in their 30’s, 40’s and even beyond, colleges are being asked to accept more credits that were earned by students years or even decades ago.
+If you’re hoping to complete your college degree and need to transfer some very old credits, you may be able to do so.
+It will be easiest if the credits you earned in the past were in courses that fit into the major you will pursue at your new school.

-- Science credits can have a shorter usable life.
-Because scientific knowledge is always changing, it is possible that science credits that are older (many schools use a cutoff date of seven to ten years).
-Likewise, because professional practices in areas like nursing also change dramatically over time, science courses in a specialty like that may not be accepted in transfer if they were earned many years ago.
+- Science credits have a shorter usable life.
+Because science and tech knowledge is always changing, many schools have a cutoff date for accepting them in transfer of anywhere from seven to ten years.
+Likewise, because professional practices in areas like nursing also change dramatically over time, courses in a specialty like that may not be accepted if they were earned many years ago.

-- Some schools may only be willing to apply your old credits as “elective” credits in your new degree program.
+- Some schools will only take your old credits as “elective” credits in your new degree program.
 While that may mean you have to study certain subjects again to fulfill core requirements in your major, it may still allow you to reduce your overall credit requirement by at least starting with some of your electives out of the way.

 - Some schools may require you to undergo an evaluation or your knowledge in a particular subject before giving you credit for past study in it.
 This may include a review of the topics covered (including submission of a syllabus) in the course at your old school or a discussion with you about the course.
 Alternatively, you may be asked to take a placement test to determine how much you have already learned about a certain topic.